What are Sandia peppers?

 Where can you buy Sandia peppers?

 Outside of New Mexico and surrounding states, the Sandia may be difficult to find fresh.
 You may find them at farmer’s markets, but expect to search them out.
-If you’re a grower, Sandia pepper seeds can be picked up online and the chilies are relatively easy to grow, working well in both gardens and containers.
+If you’re a grower, Sandia pepper seeds can be picked up online (Amazon) and the chilies are relatively easy to grow, working well in both gardens and containers.

 If you hunt down the Sandia pepper (or grow it yourself), you’ll enjoy a New Mexico chili that packs a certain surprising punch for its size.
 It’s unique among its cousins for this heat, while still providing a very eatable flavor.
 If you want a step up from the Anaheim or Hatch chili in terms of heat, the Sandia is for sure a good place to land next.